axem-solutions/dem/docs/development_environments.md

 !!! warning

-    In the v0.3.0 we are going to change this behaviour and let the users to define their own tool types.
+    In the v0.3.0 we are going to change this behavior and let the users to define their own tool types.

 ## Tool images
-To put it simply, a container image is a set of software components alongside with its dependencies, which can be run in a container.
+To put it simply, a container image is a set of software components alongside its dependencies, which can be run in a container.
 The idea is to build the tools from a Development Environment into their own images, so they can run isolatedly.